 CANTON, MS 39046

 In 1985 a group of concerned citizens and Sister Grace Mary set out to determine "the biggest needs" in the poverty community of Madison County.
-Housing Repair & Education were identified as the "biggest needs".
+Housing Repair, Emergency Assistance & Education were identified as the "biggest needs".
 Thirty-five years ago, MadCAAP's educational classes were held in the homes of mothers concerned about their young children's success in school.
 At that same time, another group organized to repair dilapidated homes.
 Olivia Harrell and Harold Waldrop played a significant role in the early years.
-Eventually a Clothes Closet was added and a Executive Director was hired; then MadCAAP as we know it today began to slowly take shape.
+Eventually a Clothes Closet was added and an Executive Director, Karen Robison was hired; then MadCAAP as we know it today began to slowly take shape.

 Harold Waldrop & Krista